Oky-period-tracker/periodtracker/README.md

 # Contribution Guidelines:

-We require all Code Contributors to do the following:
+We welcome code and on-code contributions to this project!
+Please follow these steps to get started:

-- Setup the project by following this quick guide: [Project Setup](./docs/setup.md)
+- Setup the project by following the instruction in the [Project Setup Guide](./docs/setup.md) to prepare the environment
+- Start the project using the provided [Steps.](./docs/start_project.md) to start the backend, CMS, and API for development.

-- Join our organization by going through our Slack/Discord channel.
-It's free to join! <!-- maybe link it here?-->
+- Connect with us on our Slack/Discord channel to stay updated, connected and collaborate! <!-- maybe link it here?-->

-- Read our [CONTRIBUTING](./CONTRIBUTING.md) guidelines and follow the steps to contribute.
+- Read our [CONTRIBUTING](./CONTRIBUTING.md) guidelines for detailed steps on contributing code, reporting issues or suggesting features.

+By following these steps, you’ll be ready to make meaningful contributions to the project.
+Thank you for your support!